Baybay: History

 The civil administration of the town during the Spanish era was placed in the hands of the gobernadorcillo, assisted by a teniente and the different jueces and cabezas.
 In 1892, in accordance with the provisions of the Mayura law, the head of the municipal government was given the designation of "Capitan Municipal" and his assistants in office were called "teniente mayor indice" and the "teniente de policia."
 For the first time, a juez de paz was designated and a detachment of guardias civiles was placed in the town.

-The construction of the church, which still stands today, was begun under the engineering administration of Mariano Vasnillio during the term of Fr.
-Vicente E. Coronado in 1852.
-The construction lagged for ten years after which the work was resumed under Maestro Proceso, who came from Manila for the purpose of finishing the work.
-The church was finally finished in 1870 after Capitan Mateo Espinoso, a sculptor and painter of renown, put on the finishing touches.
-The altar and the rails as they stand today are a credit to his genius.

-As the Spanish residents moved away in the early months of 1898, the reins of local government passed completely into the hands of the Filipino officials.
-An election was held and Don Quirimon Alkuino was elected as the first Filipino presidente.
+As the Spanish ended their rule of the Philippines in 1898, local governmenance was taken over by the First Philippine Republic.
+An election was held and Don Quirimon Alkuino was elected as the first Filipino president.
 However, after about four months, Gen. Vicente Lukban nullified the results of the election and ordered another one to be held, with the same results.
 Lukban ordered that the barrios of Baybay be named after the tenientes, thus Caridad was renamed "Veloso," Plaridel became "Alvarado," Bitanhuan was named "Coronado."
 San Agustin "Sabando," Punta "Virgineza," Pomponan "Montefolka," Gabas "Bartolini", etc.

 Throughout these years, Baybay developed into one of the biggest towns in Leyte.

 The port of Baybay was closed in 1899 by the American coast guards.
 The price of commodities soared and products like copra and hemp accumulated in the docks.
 The order was lifted, but only after 14 ships, the greatest number to dock in port at one time, had stayed in port for days waiting for the order to leave.

 On February 10, 1901, the first Americans arrived in Baybay on the ship "Melliza", their arrival caused great confusion and the people evacuated to the barrios.
 Only a few officials stayed in the town.
 The next day, soldiers scoured the countryside convincing the people to return to their homes.

-Even while the local government was under Don Quirimon Alkuino, he was under orders to follow Capt.
-Gilmore's (commander of the American attachment) advice.
-Eventually, this caused conflicts in the local government, and Filipinos took to the hills to join the fight against the Americans.
+Even while the local government was under Don Quirimon Alkuino, he was under orders to follow the commander of the American attachment, Capt.
+Gilmore's advice.
+Eventually, this caused conflicts in the local government, and Filipinos revolted against the Americans.